VeritasSoftware/AspNetCore.Security.Jwt/READMEFacebook.md

 The out of the box **FacebookController** issues the JWT token.

 The **FacebookContoller** has a POST Method (/facebook) which you can call with a Facebook **User Access Token**  (see Appendix A).

+After authentication by Facebook, a JWT bearer token is issued.

 ## Swagger UI integration